crodier/software-blog/_posts/2023-09-22-message-formats.md

 From our original **60** bytes we are now down to 25 bytes.
 This is clearly is savings on the wire of more than 50%.

 Importantly beyond the wire
-savings, we have also avoided any CPU compression of GZIP.
+savings, we also avoided any CPU compression of GZIP.

 The binary wire format for protobuf is like the GZIP data without needing to zip the keys.
-We do not need to run the compression which saves CPU cost of compressing.
+Protobufs avoids the compression which saves CPU cost of compressing keys.

 ## Binary alternatives

-There are many binary message libraries available including:
+There are many binary message libraries available.

+The four most relevant to examine are:
 1. Protobuf:  Most widely used and integrated in gRPC
-2. Avro:  From the Hadoop community; used in big data java systems
+1. Avro:  From the Hadoop community; used in big data java systems
-3. Thrift:  Similar to protobuf but from Meta
-4. CapNProto:  From the author of Protobuf, a kind of "2nd protobuf developed outside google."
+1. CapNProto:  From the author of Protobuf, a kind of "2nd protobuf developed outside google."

 Above formats use trivial schema like protobuf to define messages and are ultimately similar.